murgurgulor/the-murgurgu-lore/src/site/notes/Cairn/Modified Cairn.md

 	- If this exceeds your GD, any excess damage is applied to your Vigour
 - If you take damage to your Vigour, immediately make a VIG Save using your new score.
 	- If you succeed you are **Wounded** but still in the game.
-	- If you fail, you are **Mortally Wounded** - you're down and dying only able to crawl and moan weakly.
-If untended, you die within the hour.
+	- If you fail, you are **Critically Wounded** - you're down and dying, only able to crawl and moan weakly.
+If untended to, you die within the hour.
+Some opponents have a special ability or effect that triggers when they Critically Wound you.
-	- After combat, an ally with Bandages can patch you up and bring you from Mortally Wounded to Wounded.
+	- After combat, an ally with Bandages can patch you up and bring you from Critically Wounded to Wounded.
 This does not recover any Vigour.
 - If damage reduces your Vigour to 0, you die.

 Note that GD only protects you from damage that you could *reasonably prevent*.
 Damage from other sources, such as falling from a great height or ingesting poison, are treated as if you are **Exposed** and is applied directly to your Vigour.
-However, this kind of damage does not necessarily trigger a VIG Save to avoid being Mortally Wounded.
+However, this kind of damage does not necessarily trigger a VIG Save to avoid being Critically Wounded.

 ### Scars